 Scroll below for one of the best products we’ve seen in 2015.

 Based upon multiple customer comments, Ultra 90 doesn’t work.
-In fact, dieters claim the supplements cause weight gain.
+In fact, dieters claim the supplement causes weight gain.
 “I took the pill according to the directions and after one month i had gained 3 pounds,” said one buyer.

 “I am almost finished with my third bottle of Ultra 90 and I have not lost the first pound.
 VERY DISSAPOINTED in this product!
 Should of known what it says is too good to be true…wanted to lose some weight-instead I lost my $90,” commented a dieter.